linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/A Primer On Distressed Investing -Buying Companies By Acquiring Their Debt.md

 ---
 aliases:
-- Example_Alias_A Primer On Distressed Investing -Buying Companies By Acquiring Their Debt
+- A Primer On Distressed Investing -Buying Companies By Acquiring Their Debt
-- Alias_16_A Primer On Distressed Investing -Buying Companies By Acquiring Their Debt.md
+- A Primer On Distressed Investing -Buying Companies By Acquiring Their Debt.md
 tags:
-- tag_example
+-
-- example_tag
+-
 title: A Primer On Distressed Investing -Buying Companies By Acquiring Their Debt
 ---
 # A Primer On Distressed Investing -Buying Companies By Acquiring Their Debt

 Acquiring control of a company typically involves buying the firm's equity and then assuming its liabilities.
 For example,  when Chevron purchased Atlas Energy in February of 2011,  it paid Atlas's shareholders $46.53 per share for their stock and assumed the firm's debt.
 The net result was that Chevron paid $3.2 billion in cash and assumed $1.1 billion in net debt